 The Trump Administration has attacked immigrant rights by trying to undermine fairness in immigration courts.
 Packing schedules and forcing immigration judges to rush through their cases is just one example of how the current administration is stacking the process against immigrants.
 What we learned from this op-ed piece is unfortunate: it is clear that the Trump Administration’s anti-immigrant policies are driving away from the good immigration judges that our country needs and deserves.

-Get Help From Our Los Angeles Immigration Lawyer Right Away
+Get Help From Our Immigration Lawyer Right Away

 At the Goldstein Immigration Lawyers, our practice is dedicated to fighting for immigrant rights.
 No matter the specific nature of your case, we are here to help.
-To schedule a strictly confidential initial immigration consultation, please call us now at (213) 262-2000.
+To schedule a strictly confidential initial immigration consultation, please call us now.
 From our office location in Los Angeles, we serve are proud to immigrants throughout Southern California, including in Santa Ana, Long Beach, Anaheim, Garden Grove, Huntington Beach, Orange, and Glendale.